joamir-dev/Puzzt/README.md

 - JavaScript

 ## Acknowledgements
+## Acknowledgements

-This game is inspired by the classic Tetris game, which was created by Alexey Pajitnov in 1984.
-Thanks to the original developers for creating this iconic game.
+- This project is inspired by the classic **Tetris** game, created by Alexey Pajitnov in 1984.
+- Thanks to all the game development tutorials and resources that helped in understanding how to structure and build a Tetris game.